ohlab/SMEG/README.md

     tar xvf 1.1.1.tar.gz
     cd SMEG-1.1.1/test

+    # First, let's create the species database
     smeg build_species -g . -o test_database -a -p 16

-The 'auto' option is activated and you should have different database folders created using different parameters.
-In `test_database/log.txt`, all parameters resulted in the generation of sufficient unique SNPs for all clusters.
-Thus, we will select the database generated with the highest SNP assignment threshold (e.g. `test_database/T.0.9`).
-You can also evaluate strains and their corresponding cluster identity from your selected database e.g. `test_database/T.0.9/clusterOutput.txt`
+    # The 'auto' option is activated and you should have different database directories created using different
+    # parameters.
+You will note that in `test_database/log.txt`, all parameters resulted in the generation of
+    # sufficient unique SNPs for all clusters.
+Thus, we will select the database generated with the highest SNP
+    # assignment threshold (e.g. `test_database/T.0.9`).
+You can also evaluate strains and their corresponding
+    # cluster identity from your selected database e.g. `test_database/T.0.9/clusterOutput.txt`

+    # Next, estimate growth rate
     smeg growth_est -o Result_denovo -r . -s test_database/T.0.9 -p 8 -x fastq.gz
 **Example 2 - estimation using DESMAN-reconstituted haplotypes**